User Community Service Desk Downloads

 Due to this, there are fewer data transformation options in data remediation plans (which use the data remediation output step) than in general transformation plans, as it is not possible to change attribute structure.

-The remediation step also stores DQ results in ONE Data, meaning you can view DQ results and also filter by DQ results.
+The remediation step also stores DQ results in ONE Data, meaning you can view DQ results and also filter by them.
+The data remediation output is designed for the specific use case of import of issues for manual resolution.

 Add attributes